Stereo Kicks: Barclay Beales

 Barclay Beales (born 27 August 1995) is from Devon.
 He auditioned for the tenth series of The X Factor in 2013 and got eliminated in the Bootcamp stage by Louis Walsh.
 He used to yodel.
 He came back for series 11, performing Chris Isaak's "Wicked Game" in his Room Audition and Robbie Williams's "Angels" at the Arena.

 Chris Leonard

-Chris Leonard (born 3 September 1995) is from Meath, Ireland.
+Chris Leonard (born 3 September 1995) is from County Meath, Ireland.
 He also auditioned for the tenth series of The X Factor and got eliminated in the Bootcamp stage by Gary Barlow, but as part of the boyband Out of the Blue; because they forgot their lyrics.
 He came back for series 11, but as a soloist.
 None of his auditions were broadcast.

 Tom Mann

 Tom Mann (born 3 November 1993) is a football coach from Southampton.
 Like Beales, he also auditioned for the series 10 of The X Factor but was eliminated in the bootcamp stage by Louis Walsh.
 Mann came back for series 11.
 He sang an original song at the arena that he wrote the day after Walsh eliminated him, but Simon Cowell stopped him (then getting a good reaction by the audience) and said: "I think if you were ugly you never would have got that reaction", Walsh himself and Cheryl told Cowell to give him a second chance and then Mann performed an acoustic version of the Backstreet Boys' "I Want It That Way" and got three yeses.
 He was the oldest member of the group.
 Mann has since worked as a songwriter and producer for other artists.